 Indicas, Sativas, hybrids… the Cannabis genus is truly an abundant source of so many unique and aromatic strains that make you curious about their properties.
 Good-looking cannabis buds can be really eye-catching on the shelves in your dispensary, and can even be a deciding factor when you’re looking for something new to smoke.
 But do they indicate anything about the strain you’re about to buy?
 Its taste?
 Its potency?

 The cannabis plant consists of many parts, among which the flowers are the superstars.
 Even if you’re not the type to notice details, you must have at least noticed how colorful marijuana nugs are, especially higher quality ones.

 One other common detail that weed enthusiasts often notice is the hairs present on marijuana buds.
 A lot of strains have tiny orange hairs that make them look exotic and make many users curious about them.
-If you’ve been wondering what exactly these hairs are and if they have any significant role, you’ve come to the right place.
+If you’ve been wondering what exactly these hairs are, if they have any significant role, and what exactly this orange weed is all about, you’ve come to the right place.